 <IBIS-ISS statement> $ <comment following input>

 Comment statements may appear anywhere in the circuit description.
 The dollar sign ($) shall be used for comments that do not begin in the first character position on a line (for example, for comments that follow a statement on the same line).
-If it is not the first nonblank character, then the dollar sign shall be preceded by either:
+If it is not the first non-blank character, then the dollar sign shall be preceded by either:

 Whitespace